bacionejs/battito/README.md

 `r` Release - The time it takes for the note to fade out after the sustain period.
 Low values = abrupt stop.
 High values = long, echoing tail.
 `1`/`2` Routes the envelope to modulate the pitch of oscillator 1 or 2.
 Essential for creating kick drums, toms, and laser/zap sound effects.
 The attack time (`ea`) controls the speed of the pitch drop.

 ---

+`c` Cutoff

+`t` Type -  0:Off, 1:High-Pass, 2:Low-Pass, 3:Band-Pass, 4:Notch.
+Set to 2 for most classic synth sounds.
+Use 1 for hi-hats or thinning out a sound.
+`a` Amount -  The frequency where the filter starts working.
+For a Low-Pass filter, lowering `a` makes the sound darker and more muffled.
+`r` Resonance - Emphasizes the frequencies around the cutoff point.
+Low values are subtle.
+High values give a sharp, ringing, "squelchy" sound.
+Bug: `r` must be used when using `t` or there will be no sound.

+---